 All pest control is a short-term option - if slug pellets were a final solution, they wouldn't have to keep selling them.
 But it makes sense for any gardener to find the most environmentally friendly way of controlling pests - a way that respects nature, even if we are trying to bend her to our will.

 I get as fed up as the next gardener when my plants are eaten or disfigured, but I'm still determined that my plants should not look pristine simply because I have created a sterile environment where only they can survive.

 Changes to regulations have resulted in fewer chemicals being available to the home gardener, and it may only be a matter of time before most are banned altogether.
-Manufacturers have already responded by launching more ‘natural’ solutions to pests.
+Manufacturers have already responded by launching more 'natural' solutions to pests and gardeners have began turning towards homemade weed killers.
 So we should find alternative, responsible measures of having a thriving garden before it becomes a necessity.

 Good cultivation is key - plants that are growing in good soil, in good light and that are not allowed to go short of food and water will always grow more healthily than those that are deprived of necessities.
 Balance is also important.
 There will be plenty of food for birds, beasts and other invertebrates if you become an organic gardener.

 I've been an organic gardener for the best part of 30 years and if anything, I have fewer pest epidemics than I've ever had before.
 But you'll need patience - a garden that has been run on chemical lines will be imbalanced in terms of natural predators.
 You'll have to give them a few years to build up, but you'll notice a difference.
 And as well as having cleaner plants, you'll also be doing your bit to work with nature.

 More like this